-90 Grief Resources for College Students
+90 Grief Resources for High School and College Students

 Grief is complex and as a college student, you have a lot on your plate already.
 Grief can impact your academic performance, your social relationships, your working life and much more.
 Unfortunately, many students try to deal with grief on their own, when in fact, many college campuses provide help and therapy so you do not have to deal with your grief on your own.
 It is estimated that between 35% and 48% of college students have lost a family member or close friend within the last two years.
 That means over one-third to one-half of your peers are dealing with the complex emotions surrounding grief.

 Here are some carefully curated resources to help you as you navigate grief, and if you know someone who is experiencing grief, there are also resources for you to help support them as they go through this difficult time.
 On this page, you will find support groups, PDFs to help you work through and process grief, various web resources, articles, book recommendations and videos.
 Remember, you are not alone, and if you are having feelings of despair or need immediate help, please call 988 or visit the Suicide Lifeline at 988lifeline.org.

 This website believes in providing support to those struggling with grief through online support groups where college students can talk about their experiences.
 It includes different resources and programs, too.

 Not everyone deals with grief the same way, which is why this resource is helpful.
 Students learn that they can go at a pace that works for them and learn about the types of loss.

 The Dougy Center

 Resources are available through this site for both children and young adults as well as college students and parents.
 Students can also learn how to get involved and help others.